ashokb-nd/NeoKPI/README.md

 ## 🚀 Upcoming Features

 - Automatic caching of alert type
+- make it into a 'chrome extension'
 - Saved dataset management (named bulk)
-- make it into a 'chrome extension'
--
+  - save to s3
+  - should be able to share our observations, along with time stamps with others, easily.

 ---